Relief from Anxiety and Depression: Understanding Psychotherapy

 1. Safe and Supportive Environment

 Psychotherapy offers a confidential, judgment-free space for individuals to share their experiences.
-In this safe, supportive setting, clients can express their emotions and start engage in emotional management, usually when they try to do this in daily life is can feel overwhelming.
+In this safe, supportive setting, clients can express their emotions and start engaging in emotional management.
+Usually, trying to do this in daily life can feel overwhelming.

 2. Long-Term Benefits